HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 ## Step 7: Inject One Test Order

-Now, we need to inject a test order for Make.com to capture the data mapping:
+We are now going to inject a test order, for Make.com to capture the structure of the HubRise order data.

 1. Open your HubRise back office.
 2. Click **Connections**.